2015 SCHOLARSHIP RECIPIENTS

 ALEJANDRA DURAN-MEDINA Alejandra is a first-generation Mexican-American.
 She has observed first-hand the many sacrifices her parents made for her and her sisters when they came to this country.
-Alejandra will pursue a career in the medical field and one day, achieve her dream of becoming an ophthalmologist.
+Alejandra will pursue a career in the medical field and one day and achieve her dream of becoming an ophthalmologist.
 She currently volunteers at the ROP Nursing Careers program at Madera Rehab and Nursing Center.
-Alejandra will attend Fresno State University in the fall and plans to work part-time to pay for college expenses.
+Alejandra will attend California State University, Fresno in the fall and plans to work part-time to pay for college expenses.

-CARMELITA AGUILAR Carmelita understand the difficulties farm laborers face first hand.
+CARMELITA AGUILAR Carmelita understands the difficulties farm laborers face first hand.
 As a child she worked with her father picking various crops such as grapes and strawberries.
 Many of her weekends and vacations were spent helping her family earn money.
 Through this experience she realized the opportunities available to her in this country.
 Carmelita’s goal is to pursue a career in law enforcement.
 She currently volunteers with the Madera County Sheriff Explorer Program.
-Carmelita is active in her community, as a volunteer with many faith-based organizations.
+Carmelita is active in her community as a volunteer with many faith-based organizations.
 She is also a member of the Madera Academic Youth Alliance.
-Carmelita will attend Fresno State University in the fall.
+Carmelita will attend CSU, Fresno in the fall.

-DANIEL GARCIA Daniel is one of four children, raised by a hard-working single mother.
+DANIEL GARCIA Daniel is one of four children and raised by a hard-working single mother.
 Although his upbringing was not easy, Daniel learned he could better his life if he too worked hard.
 He has positioned himself as a leader at Madera High School, becoming part of the Associated Student Body (ASB).
 Daniel has volunteered at various events through ASB and has witnessed the powerful impact of community involvement upon youth.
 Daniel aspires to be a businessman, where he can utilize his leadership skills.
-Daniel hopes to attend University of California in the fall.
+Daniel earned a Bachelor’s at University of California, Irvine in 2019.

 JOSE F. JIMENEZ Jose came to the United States before the age of one and has developed an intense desire to succeed.
 His mother is a seasonal farmworker and his father is disabled.
 Through their financial difficulties, Jose has realized his dream of competing in the world of Computer Science as a possible Software Developer.
 He has won two Cyber Security awards through the Future Business Leaders of America club at Madera High School.
 Jose is also active in Track and Field and is enrolled in the MCCAP program through Madera Center Community College.